 How To Do It Right

 So, two examples of great organisations that run great events.
 However, too many events, conferences and seminars charge far more than Henley and The RSA and deliver a lot less.
-Too many conferences and events over sell and under deliver.
+Too many over sell and under deliver.
 I am increasingly finding this frustrating and unacceptable.
 So what is my complaint against the worst offenders?
 What is the problem?
 Well here is my starter list;

 The Top Five Failures Of Conferences, Seminars And Business Events: